Imathatguy/DataPoisoningFL-Rank/README.md

 Code for a ICLR 2021 submission, "MANDERA: Malicious Node Detection in Federated Learning via Ranking"

-The code in this repositor has been adapted from code originally from the ESORICS 2020 paper: Data Poisoning Attacks Against Federated Learning Systems
+The code in this repository has been adapted from code originally from the ESORICS 2020 paper: Data Poisoning Attacks Against Federated Learning Systems

 ## Installation